Lumbar Spondylolisthesis – Another Cause of Lower Back Pain

 - Like everyone, you want to develop proper abdominal muscle support for posture.
 The plank pose (and its variants) is my favorite exercise for this.

 - You need to stretch the psoas muscle, one of the main hip flexors.
 But here’s what’s really tricky: you have to maintain the low back in a flexed position while you stretch the psoas.
 That rules out a lot of the commonly recommended hip flexor stretches.
-The details of correctly performing this important exercise, as well as much more information about spondylolisthesis, can be found in Dr. Lavine’s downloadable report Living Well With Spondylolisthesis.
+Contact Dr. Lavine for the details of the type of hip flexor stretching exercise he recommends.